 Yes, the Pre-Application Coursework Review Process can be used when applicants submit completed coursework verified on an official transcript to NCTRC to determine whether or not they meet current certification coursework requirements before submitting a formal application.
 This process will allow for early confirmation of coursework to individuals who are not certain if coursework previously completed will count towards NCTRC Eligibility.
-If you are interested in more information, please see the Pre-Application Coursework Review Form.
+If you are interested in more information, please see Pre-Application Coursework Review.

 All coursework must be assigned college credit from an accredited College or University and must appear on an official College or University transcript.

 Typically, NCTRC mails out the verification form to the respective employer and awaits return with signature.
 The signed verification form can also be submitted with the application if the signature of the human resource designee is notarized.

 The current fee is $425.00.
 If you apply as a new applicant prior to your degree being posted, the current fee is $450.00.